 Persons who decide not to pursue criminal charges or disciplinary sanctions with Cornerstone's Director of Residence Life & Conduct may want to consider making a confidential report.
-The Director of Campus Safety can file a report on the details of the incident without revealing a victim's identity.
+The Director of Campus Safety, Residence Life staff, and other Campus Security Authorities can file a report on the details of the incident without revealing a victim's identity.
 Utilizing the sensitive report function of our Advocate reporting system, any internal or public report can be marked to keep the victim's identity confidential.
 The purpose of a confidential report is to comply with the victim's wish to keep the matter confidential, while taking steps to ensure the future safety of others.
 With such information, the University can keep accurate records of the number and types of incidents involving faculty, staff, students, and guests, determine whether there is a pattern of crime, and alert the campus community to potential danger.